jonhdiel/jonhdiel/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [Medium](https://medium.com/@diel) as well as on [DEV.to](https://dev.to/diel).
+Apart from coding, I also maintain a blog - you can find my articles on [DEV.to](https://dev.to/jonhdiel).

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)